-There is no greater joy than sending beach photos to relatives during the holidays while they’re up north freezing their wits off.
-Aside from this Christmas pastime, there are more Key West traditions that put locals and visitors in the (island) holiday state of mind.
-Here are some activities you can’t miss out on this 2017 holiday season.
+There’s nothing like sending beach photos to relatives during the holidays while they’re up north freezing their wits off.
+Aside from this Christmas pastime, there are more Key West traditions that put locals and visitors in a holiday state of mind.
+Here are some activities you can’t miss out on this 2019 holiday season.

 Want to see all the cute Key West homes in all their lighted glory?
-The Holly Jolly Holiday Tour is good for the whole family.
-The hour-long tour is presented by the Old Town Trolley and has tours beginning at 6 p.m. from Mallory Square in December.
-Cookies and cider will compliment your open-air Old Town tour of Christmas lights throughout the island.
-Buy tickets in advance and get more info here.
+This is fun for the whole family.
+The Old Town Trolley offers hour-long evening tours beginning at 6 pm. from Mallory Square in December.
+Cookies and cider will compliment your open-air trolley tour of Christmas lights in Old Town.
+Buy tickets in advance.

 For a small-town local feel, the hometown holiday parade features local high school bands and floats on Dec.
 7 at 7 pm.
 The parade starts at Bayview Park and continues down Duval Street to Eaton Street.